igdev0/bee-funded/README.md

 # BeeFunded: A web3 DApp for Community-Powered Support

 ## Why?
-Empowering communities to fund, support, and reward creators through transparent, decentralized tools.
+BeeFunded empowers communities to fund, support, and reward creators through transparent and decentralized tools.
+By combining donations, NFTs, and community-driven rewards, the platform creates a trustless ecosystem where contributions are valued and recognition is earned.

 > The DApp is built with **React**, **Ethereum**, and **NestJS**.
 Key features include: